lovell/sharp/docs/api-operation.md

   ])
   .raw()
   .toBuffer(function(err, data, info) {
-    // data contains the raw pixel data after applying the recomb
+    // data contains the raw pixel data after applying the matrix
     // With this example input, a sepia filter has been applied });
 ```